mathjax/MathJax-docs/advanced/synchronize/renderactions.rst

 element.
 If so, it creates a new :data:`MathItem` object with the node's text content, using the TeX input jax, and marked as a display expression if the tag was ``dtex``.
-It then makes a new empty text node and replaces the origianl node with that, then hooks the :data:`MathItem` to the empty text node.
+It then makes a new empty text node and replaces the original node with that, then hooks the :data:`MathItem` to the empty text node.
 Finally, it pushes the new :data:`MathItem` onto the document's math list.